Sustained Release tablets containing indapamide (pronounced in-dap-a-mide)

 at different times of the day, depending on how busy or stressed you are.

-You have high blood pressure (also known as hypertension) when your blood pressure stays higher than is needed, even when
+You have high blood pressure (also known as hypertension) which is when your blood pressure stays higher than is needed, even

 If high blood pressure is not treated it can lead to serious health problems.
 You may feel fine and have no symptoms, but